 5. Its height surpasses a famous monument in the United States

 This monument in the capital of the United States stands 169 meters (555 feet) tall, which makes the monument in Pyongyang less than 1 meter (3 feet) taller, which makes us draw this conclusion.

 While the perception of their greatness is clearly an important thing in North Korea, they didn’t take into account that there’s another monument in the United States which is even higher.
 The San Jacinto Monument near Houston in Texas stands almost 173 meters (567 feet) tall, which means it’s 2.9 meters (9.5 feet) taller than the Juche Tower.

 6. A specific number of granite blocks were used during its construction

 When it comes to monuments like these in North Korea, they make sure that everything has a meaning which commemorates their dear leader.
-With this monument, it’s no different!
+This monument is no different!

 There are a total of 70 dividers as the tower goes up, a reference to the 70th birthday of Kim Il-sung, and the tower was built with exactly 25,550 granite blocks.
 This means that each block refers to a day in the life of the Supreme Leader because 365 x 70 = 25,550.

 To make the calculation easier, they didn’t include blocks for years with leap days.